rakshith111/DeviantArtScrapperPy/docs-builder/source/changeOlog.md

 ## 0.0.2 - 01/12/2022

+- Added Headless option for firefox
+- Optimized searching for steam links using regex instead of string matching
+- Modified the data files
+- Writes steam links to file

+## 0.0.2 - 01/12/2022

 ```{important}

 - Added a login feature to the scrapper
 - Since a login is required to access the full gallery, the scrapper will now ask for a username and password
 ```
+- Now module uses selenium to scrape the website
+- Selenuim firefox driver is used
 - Other minor changes

 ## 0.0.1 - 29/11/2022